gagibran/wizards-of-oslam/README.md

 As you try to intimidate the humanoid figure, he smiles.
 He says: "You corporates think everything is about yous.
 This's bigger than ya, me, and this shithole, for that matter.
 Oslam will rise.
 Yous will fall."

-He throws you back to the ground and leaves, aslamming the dor shut and locking it.
+He throws you back to the ground and leaves, slamming the dor shut and locking it.

 What is your next action?
 1. Try to find a sharp object;